 We do not just pay lip service to these sentiments but we live them in our daily lives.
 The fascinating mountain landscape has influenced the lives of the villagers for centuries.
 Over the years we have learned to treat each other with respect.

 Dive into the unique natural beauty around Kandersteg.
-Discover fascinating plants from the magnificent mountain pines to the alpine roses and edelweiss.
+Discover fascinating plants from the magnificent mountain pines to the alpine roses.
 Observe ibex, eagles, chamois and marmots as they live their lives in their natural habitats.

 Sport and leisure